poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Catching our signal from plugin:
 ++++++++++++++++++++++++++++++++

-Now, if our Client is ready to send Message, we should adapt our ClientSerwer to receive and show our success.
+Now, if our Client is ready to send Message, we should adapt our ResponseClient to receive and show our success.

 You remember when I was talking about `add_event_handler`.
 Find your signal's name, and read code below:

 .. code-block:: python

-    class SerwerClient(slixmpp.ClientXMPP):
+    class ResponseClient(slixmpp.ClientXMPP):
         def __init__(self, cmd_args):
             slixmpp.ClientXMPP.__init__(self, cmd_args.jid, cmd_args.password)

-            self.add_event_handler("event_name_msg", self.receive_plugin_message)
+            self.add_event_handler("ope_message", self.receive_plugin_message)

         def receive_plugin_message(self, msg):
             print("SUCCESS!!")